 Somethings never change.
 Everything will be alright.

 So webrings are cool, right?
-If a website with content you like is in one, just go to the next or the one before and you’ll probably end up in another website with content you like too!
-But what about web trees instead?
-What if every personal website had a “links worth checking out” section in the main webpage.
-This means that now you can click on those and you’re likely to end up somewhere you like, and if you do, you can click more links and end up finding more pages you like.
+If a website with content you like is in one, just go to the next or the one before and you'll probably end up in another website with content you like too!
+But I think it'd be cooler if every personal website had a "links worth checking out" section in the main webpage.
+This means that now you can click on those and you're likely to end up somewhere you like, and if you do, you can click more links and end up finding more pages you like, and it branches out to infinity.
 If they have something like an RSS feed, then you can just as easily follow all of them.
-These branches don’t have to be mutual, they just have to branch out.
+These branches don't have to be mutual, they just have to branch out.
 Maybe at some point, someone will link back to you, meaning that one of the branches becomes a pseudo-webring, which I think is a cool feature of this structure.
-This kind of thing may seem kind of obvious, like, why wouldn’t you have something like this?
+This kind of thing may seem kind of obvious, like, why wouldn't you have something like this?
 And yeah, right?
-It’s cool and easy to implement.
-But I’ve only really seen it four times.
-One of these being xkcd’s “webcomics I enjoy” section.
+It's cool and easy to implement.
+But I've only really seen it a few times.
+One of these being xkcd's "webcomics I enjoy" section.

 I just think this is a cool thing, and it's not in any ways a "prescription" kinda thing.
 Feel free to ditch this idea.
 Or not, it's whatever.